Forget about the crocks, what about the sharks!

 The hour of washing machine motion was the usual fun park ride for LR, however, B and I didn’t fare so well.
 B launched just before the finish line adamant that he was fine until the end.
 Yet as our feet touched the jetty somehow the delicate wind chime sounds were enough of a distraction to steady our footing.
 The gentle motion of the waves jostling the coral beach with its ebb and flow was melodically beautiful.

-Stashing our snorkels in the big lockers we started with the secret garden walk.
+Stashing our snorkels in the lockers (small paid lockers by the amenities block at the Lagoon) we started with the secret garden walk.
 It was a pretty walk but the finale was a little lacking.
 We had a minor drama when LR had to rescue her camera from strangers after leaving it on the path while doing the mountain goat thing.
 She returned a little quiet and with eyes unnaturally wide for her experience, but bounced back as her toes touched the slightly chilled water.

 Doing the backwards waddle into the water was a little challenging with the coral debris that makes up the beach constantly entering the flippers.
-Finally, in the water it was a little like a hidden treasure hunt as we scanned the murky waters, always with that crock fear in the back of my head.
-The couple of choppy days before meant that finding the reef clusters were all that bit more a surprise treat.
-Heading for the rocks end of the main beach was the overall best spot, however, the opposite end (other side of the wharf) had some enormous clams.
+Finally, in the water, it was a little like a hidden treasure hunt as we scanned the murky waters, always with that crock fear in the back of my head.
+The couple of choppy days before we arrived meant that finding the reef clusters was all that bit more of a surprise treat through the murky waters.
+Heading for the rocks end of the main beach was the overall best spot, however, the opposite end (another side of the wharf) had some enormous clams.

 Some changerooms would be welcome on the island.
 My still slightly upset stomach had me half naked B lining for the outside of the toilets to finish getting dressed, such was the smell.
 However, this did not stop me enjoying some divine salted calamari from Foxy’s Bar.
 Unfortunately, the salad was drenched in oil, but LR said the wedges she had were the best ever!

-Fitzroy Island has heaps to do with Kayaks, Paddle Boards, snorkels, and tours all available on shore.
+Fitzroy Island has heaps to do with Kayaks, Paddle Boards, & snorkels for hire, and tours all available on shore.
 LR mastered the paddle board in no time.
 The whole experience was gorgeous as well as slightly terrifying at the same time.
 After my first minor shark scare the periodic screams from the kids finding fish sent shivers down my spine on several occasions…..and in the back of my mind, the Curlew screams were not helping haha.

 One warning though, by the end of the day it felt like blood was dripping from my feet from walking on the coral pieces that make up the beach, but at least I achieved some seriously natural exfoliating.